 - Decrease caffeine consumption, and try not to drink coffee or tea after lunchtime.

 Poor skin care habits can also create sallow skin.
-While some of the effects are long term, such as repeated sun exposure, others can become noticeable right away.
+While some effects are long-term, such as repeated sun exposure, others can become noticeable right away.

 To prevent or correct sallow skin, consider the following daily skin care habits: